 As of October 2020 there are a variety of Fundamental certifications which cover a wide range of topics including Data, the Power Platform, Microsoft 365, Artificial Intelligence and many more.
 The list is available on the Microsoft Learn Portal here.

-Aggregations ALM Certification Community Databricks Data Factory Data Flows Dataflows Data Lake Data Saturdays ebook Enterprise Events Power BI Power Query Purview Round-up Self-Service BI Sessions SQL Serverless Synapse Analytics TSQL2sday Tutorial
+Aggregations ALM Architecture C# Certification Community Databricks Data Engineering Data Factory Dataflows Data Flows Data Lake Data Lakehouse Data Saturdays Data Warehouse ebook Enterprise Event Hubs Events Frameworks Logical Data Warehouse Power BI Power Query Purview Real-time Round-up Self-Service BI Sessions SQL Serverless Streaming Synapse Analytics TSQL2sday Tutorial

 - #TSQL2sday #137 Testing Presentations Using Notebooks in Azure Data Studio